-The UK Government is developing a capability to request any consignment changes its routing or to not proceed at any point of its journey from loading (notification of intent to proceed to port) to arrival at the port.
-This will enable the UK Government to prioritise flow of consignments as required (e.g. Class 1 goods/perishable goods) in response to any unplanned event.
+The UK Government is developing a capability to request consignment changes to its routing or to not proceed at any point of its journey from loading (notification of intent to proceed to port) to arrival at the port.
+This enables the UK Government to prioritise flow of consignments as required (e.g. Class 1 goods/perishable goods) in response to any unplanned event.

-If a physical check is required, the haulier or declarant will be instructed to move to a specified location for a check.
-From July 2021 all goods which are checked at an inland site must be presented again to customs when the goods arrive at the frontier, to allow for any further checks to be completed.
+If a physical check is required, the haulier or declarant will be instructed to move the goods to a specified location for a check.
+From January 2022 all goods which are checked at an inland site must be presented again to customs when the goods arrive at the frontier, to allow for any further checks to be completed.

-From January 2021 to the end of June 2021, if you are exporting excise duty suspended goods via locations without existing systems, you will need to manually confirm to HMRC that your goods have left the UK.
+From January 2021 to the end of December 2021, if you are exporting excise duty suspended goods via locations without existing systems, you need to manually confirm to HMRC that your goods have left the UK.